Last Updated on 28 November 2025 by Cycloscope

 The Tuff Quarry

-The name may sound unappealing, but this is really a magic place.
-Centuries ago, a natural cave was here, which since ancestral times has been excavated to extract tuff stone, used to build palaces and temples, and exported as far as Japan.
+The name may sound unappealing, but this is really a magical place.
+Centuries ago, a natural cave was here, which, since ancient times, has been excavated to extract tuff stone used to build palaces and temples and exported as far as Japan.

-The complex of the excavations is huge, with many halls of weird shapes.
-The first part is a sort of museum of mining, with very interesting explanations (in English also) about them and the often deadly job of the miners.
+The excavation complex is vast, with many halls of weird shapes.
+The first part is a sort of mining museum, with fascinating explanations (also in English) about mining and the often deadly work of miners.

 To get to here go east from the town of Shepanxiang, however, it’s hard to miss, there’s only one bus on the island and it will bring you here.